Facebook Instagram Youtube Youtube Twitter Official Website of the Cathedral of Seville Only Official Site

 The Cathedral, one of the largest and most ornate religious buildings in the world, contains in its complex structure a wide range of styles derived from its turbulent history.

 The only part of the other Cathedral that preserves the memory of the Great Mosque is the Orange Tree Courtyard in the north, a wonderful interior garden.
-The Christians wished to replace the mosque, whose destruction began in 1401, with a cathedral in Gothic style, unsurpassed by any other.
-In 1420 Seville became one of the major international construction sites of the 15th century, employing the most renowned Spanish, Flemish and German architects and sculptors.
+The Christians wished to replace the mosque, whose destruction began in 1401, with a Gothic-style cathedral, unsurpassed by any other.
+In 1420 Seville became one of the major international construction sites of the 15th century, employing the most renowned Spanish, Flemish, and German architects and sculptors.

 BUY